Independent Liberal: Canada

 Independent Liberal Members of Parliament (or of the Canadian Senate or a provincial legislative assembly) are typically former Liberal caucus members who were either expelled from the Liberal Party caucus or resigned the whip due to a political disagreement.
-More recent examples, include Don Johnston who sat as an Independent Liberal from January 18, 1988 until the adjournment of parliament due to his resignation from the Liberal caucus as a result of his support of the Canada–United States Free Trade Agreement which the party opposed, Jag Bhaduria who sat as an Independent Liberal from 1994 to 1996 following his expulsion from the Liberal caucus and Dennis Mills who briefly left the Liberal caucus in 1996 to sit as an "Independent Liberal" to protest the Liberal government's failure to abolish the Goods and Services Tax (GST).
+More recent examples include Don Johnston, who sat as an Independent Liberal from January 18, 1988 until the adjournment of parliament for the 1988 federal election due to his resignation from the Liberal caucus as a result of his support of the Canada–United States Free Trade Agreement which the party opposed; Jag Bhaduria, who sat as an Independent Liberal from 1994 to 1996 following his expulsion from the Liberal caucus; and Dennis Mills, who briefly left the Liberal caucus in 1996 to sit as an Independent Liberal to protest the Liberal government's failure to abolish the Goods and Services Tax (GST).

 Independent Liberal candidates for parliament or the legislature have been those who generally subscribe to Liberal Party principles but either have not been selected as an official Liberal Party candidate or decline to seek the party's nomination due to a disagreement with the party on certain issues.
-Under the current Elections Act a candidate who is not affiliated with a political party can only describe themselves on the ballot as Independent or "No Affiliation" and cannot describe themselves in terms of an existing political party.
-Accordingly, no candidate for the House of Commons of Canada has officially designated themselves an "Independent Liberal" since the 1968 federal election and no Independent Liberal candidate has been elected to the House of Commons since the 1957 federal election.
+Under the current Canada Elections Act a candidate who is not affiliated with a political party can only describe themselves on the ballot as Independent or "No Affiliation" and cannot describe themselves in terms of an existing political party.
+Accordingly, no candidate for the House of Commons of Canada has officially styled themselves as an "Independent Liberal" since the 1968 federal election and no Independent Liberal candidate has been elected to the House of Commons since the 1957 federal election.

 A number of Quebec Liberal MPs left the party and sat as Independent Liberals as a result of the Conscription Crisis of 1944 as they opposed the Liberal government's decision to implement conscription.
-The most prominent of these was Charles Gavan Power who resigned from Cabinet over the issue.
+The most prominent of these was Charles Gavan Power, who resigned from Cabinet over the issue.
 Several ran for re-election in the 1945 federal election as Independent Liberals.
-William Lyon Mackenzie King's government was returned with only a minority of Liberal MPs in parliament but was able to govern as a majority government with the support of Independent Liberal MPs, most of whom rejoined the party in the course of the parliament.
+William Lyon Mackenzie King's government was returned with only a minority of Liberal MPs but governed, for practical purposes, as a majority government with the support of Independent Liberal MPs, most of whom rejoined the party during the parliament.